2217 Earth & Engineering Sciences Building

 My publications and research interests have mainly focused on map projections.
 For instance, I completed a co-authored book with Dr. Sarah Battersby titled Working with Map Projections: A Guide to their Selection.
 This book presents guidelines on how to select a map projection.
 I also co-authored Thematic Cartography and Geovisualization.
-My contribution included three chapters on map projections and one chapter on web-based mapping.
+My contribution included three chapters on map projections.
 This co-authored work covers a considerable range of cartographic topics from map design to virtual and mixed environments.
 I have several publications and ongoing research related to map projections.
-A current project involves examining the explosion of pseduocylindric map projections that appeared in early 20th Century world atlases.
-I co-authored a chapter titled "Map Projections and the Internet" for an upcoming book published by the International Cartographic Association on map projections and an authored chapter on projections appearing in the International Encyclopedia on Human Geography and contributed to Mapping America.
+I have contributed to the UCGIS Body of Knowledge writing entries on "Horizontal Datums" and "Vertical Datums."
+I co-authored a chapter titled "Map Projections and the Internet" for Choosing a Map Projection a book published by the International Cartographic Association and an authored chapter on projections appearing in the International Encyclopedia on Human Geography and contributed to Mapping America.

 2009.
 Slocum, Terry, McMaster, Robert, Kessler, Fritz, and Howard, Hugh.
 Thematic Cartography and Geovisualization.
 3rd ed., Prentice Hall Upper Saddle River: NJ.